 Heritage Construction Co.
 Explains How to Prepare for a Home Remodeling Project

-Heritage Construction Co. is a Texas-based contractor company that specializes in roofing and value-adding renovation projects, according to the home renovation experts the best preparation techniques for a home remodel are as follows.
+Heritage Construction Co. is a Texas-based contractor company that specializes in roofing and value-adding renovation projects.
+According to home renovation experts, the best preparation techniques for a home remodel are as follows.

-- Determine a Budget – Whether you are looking at a small do-it-yourself project or a major, professionally-designed overhaul; the first thing you need to do it set (and stick to) a home renovation budget.
-Heritage Construction Co. explains that having an understanding of how much you are willing and able to invest in your home will allow you to identify your wish list and decide what you can afford to update now and what needs to wait for the future.
-Sticking to a budget can be difficult but identifying exactly how much you are willing to put towards your home remodeling project in advance will help you define, structure, and successfully complete your remodel.
+– Whether you are looking at a small do-it-yourself project or a major, professionally-designed overhaul.
+The first thing you need to do is set (and stick to) a home renovation budget.
+Heritage Construction Co. explains that having an understanding of how much you are willing and able to invest in your home.
+This will allow you to identify your wish list and decide what you can afford to update now and what needs to wait for the future.
+Sticking to a budget can be difficult but identifying exactly how much you are willing to put towards your home is.
+A remodeling project in advance will help you define, structure, and successfully complete your remodel.

-- Identify DIY Projects – Once your home remodeling project budget it set, it’s time to identify projects that you and your family can complete together.
-Whether it’s painting, beautifying your yard, or building a garage storage unit, there are many things you can do yourself, while setting aside your main renovation budget for larger projects and a professional crew.
+– Once your home remodeling project budget is set, it’s time to identify projects that you and your family can complete together.
+Whether it’s painting, beautifying your yard, or building a garage storage unit.
+There are many things you can do yourself while setting aside your main renovation budget for larger projects and a professional crew.

-- Consider the Impact – Before the work begins, Heritage Construction Co. states you must communicate with your contractor to better understand the impact your project will have on your home and family.
+– Before the work begins, Heritage Construction Co. states you must communicate with your contractor to better understand the impact your project will have on your home and family.
 Ask questions like: how long will the project take?
 What rooms will be impacted?
 How much dust and debris will be created?
-Now may be the time to take that much needed vacation, or to consider moving offsite to a hotel, friend’s or family’s house for a few days, or weeks.
+Now may be the time to take that much-needed vacation, or to consider moving offsite to a hotel, friend’s or family’s house for a few days, or weeks.

-- Alert your Neighbors – Once you understand the duration and impact your home improvement project will have, it’s best to communicate this information ASAP to your neighbors, so they are not surprised by construction noise and other impacts.
-Communicate the details and timetable of your project and let your neighbors know you care about the impact it will have on them and are working to minimize it, with their recommendations welcomed.
+– Once you understand the duration and impact your home improvement project will have, it’s best to communicate this information ASAP to your neighbors.
+So they are not surprised by construction noise and other impacts.
+Communicate the details and timetable of your project.
+And let your neighbors know you care about the impact it will have on them and are working to minimize it, with their recommendations welcomed.

-- Pack-up Precious Items – Prior to the renovations, Heritage Construction Co. recommends that you make sure you pack-up and put away (or move offsite) any breakable or precious items that you don’t want to get lost or damaged during the renovation.
-Whether its family photos, large or small family heirlooms, or a carpet you brought back from a family vacation that can’t be replaced – don’t take chances.
+– Prior to the renovations, Heritage Construction Co. recommends that you make sure you pack up and put away (or move offsite) any breakable or precious items.
+So that you don’t want to get them lost or damaged during the renovation.
+Whether it's family photos, large or small family heirlooms, or a carpet you brought back from a family vacation that can’t be replaced – don’t take chances.
 Store valuable items before the work begins.

 About Heritage Construction Co.

 Heritage Construction Co. is a construction management contractor service that operates in several neighborhoods throughout the state of Texas.
-Founded in late 2009 by Jake Brydon and his two brothers, Heritage Construction Co. has evolved into an industry leading, trusted, house-hold name in the construction industry.
-Heritage Construction Co. develops creative solutions and pride themselves on outstanding customer service, transparency with clients, and their ability to ethically complete any job.
+Founded in late 2009 by Jake Brydon and his two brothers, Heritage Construction Co. has evolved into an industry-leading, trusted, a household name in the construction industry.
+Heritage Construction Co. develops creative solutions and prides itself on outstanding customer service, transparency with clients, and its ability to ethically complete any job.